RequirementsSummary of Overall Program Requirements & Structure*:

 Good academic standing is determined by the faculty and the DGS.
 To remain in good standing, in the first two years the student must pass the first and second year reviews; by the end of the third year, the student must pass the qualifying exam; and by the end of the quarter following the student’s completion of French 596 Thesis Tutorial, the student must pass the prospectus review.
 Subsequently, the student must make progress on the dissertation that is judged satisfactory by the dissertation director.
 While in coursework students must maintain a 3.7 (A-) grade average in all graduate courses and have no more than two outstanding incompletes on their transcript, unless by special dispensation of the graduate committee.
 All incomplete work must be completed prior to taking the qualifying exam.

-- Students with a home department in French must take at minimum of 6 graduate seminars in French.
+- Students with a home department in French must take a minimum of 6 graduate seminars in French.

-- CLS students will take the Second Year Exam as outlined above.
+- CLS students will take the Literature Exam as outlined above.

 - CLS students will take the Prospectus Exam as outlined above.